 When medical malpractice occurs, the result can be catastrophic injuries that have a big impact on a person’s quality of life and ability to support themselves.

 This can make navigating the statute of limitations and understanding one’s rights even more complex.
-At the law office of OPLN Law, our lawyers are here to explain the statute of limitations and ensure your claim is brought within the required time frame.
+At the law office of OPLN Law, our medical malpractice lawyers are here to explain the statute of limitations and ensure your claim is brought within the required time frame.

 The New Jersey Statute of Limitations

 For example, if you went in for a surgery and the surgeon operated on the wrong limb, then you would have two years from the date of this surgery to bring forth your medical malpractice claim.
 If you discover the injury later, you would have two years from the date of discovery of the injury.

 Exceptions to NJ’s Medical Malpractice Statute of Limitations

 There are a few cases when the statute of limitations will be extended and the firm two-year deadline will not apply.
 As stated above, injuries caused by malpractice are not always immediately obvious.
 As such, in cases like these, the clock on the two-year limit starts ticking from the date that the injury was discovered, not the date that the malpractice occurred.
 There are also two exceptions made for cases involving children and birth injuries:

 - Medical malpractice cases involving children.
 If a medical malpractice case involves a child, then the two-year countdown begins on the date of the child’s 18th birthday, unless the child was injured at birth.